garcia2697/bug-free-goggles/gist-template.md

 \S Matches anything except a white space.

 ### Flags
-i (ignore Case) Makes the whole expression case insensitive g (global) Indicates that the regular expression should be tested against all possible matches in a string. m (multiline) The start and end anchors will match the start and end of a new line instead of a string. u (unicode) Allows you to use extended unicode escapes. y (sticky) Will only match from lastIndex and ignore the global variable. s (dotall) Will match any character even new line.
+i (ignore Case) Makes the whole expression case insensitive<br>
+g (global) Indicates that the regular expression should be tested against all possible matches in a string.<br>
+m (multiline) The start and end anchors will match the start and end of a new line instead of a string.<br>
+u (unicode) Allows you to use extended unicode escapes.<br>
+y (sticky) Will only match from lastIndex and ignore the global variable.<br>
+s (dotall) Will match any character even new line.

 ### Grouping and Capturing